 Staying in Gent

-The Ibis Centrum offers rooms in a central location near the cathedral for around 90 Euros a night, a decent price for Gent.
+The Ibis Centrum offers rooms in a central location near the cathedral and has decent prices for Gent.

 For those who like small apartments, the highly rated Aparthotel Castelnou might fit the bill.

 Tourist information has a wonderful book of bed and breakfasts with many pictures, so you might want to check that out.
 It's behind the Belfort.